clin9985/SQL-Projects/README.md

 # SQL-Projects
-I used the dataset from Kaggle and wrote SQL to clean the data and perform EDA
+I used the dataset from Kaggle and wrote SQL to clean the data and do simple EDA